bakame-php/stackwatch/README.md

 $profiler->nth(-1);   // returns the same ProfilingData as Profile::last
 $profiler->first();   // returns the first ProfilingData ever generated
 $profiler->isEmpty(); // returns false because the profiler already contains recorded ProfilingData
+$profiler->average(); // returns a Metrics instance representing the average metrics of all the calls performed by the profiler instance
 ```

 You can access any `ProfilingData` by index using the `nth` method, or use the `first` and `last` methods